 Packed tightly together to store 12 megawatts: 1,000 old batteries from electric driven cars

 As units like as this involve such large amounts of energy, safety is, of course, a very important factor.
 The battery park is setting new standards here as well and absolutely nothing has been left to chance.
 The fire alarm system guarantees that any smoke or heat generation is detected immediately and switches the whole system – fully automatically – into safety mode.
 In fact, the whole of the unit is completely digitalised.
 Employees can permanently observe and monitor all operating parameters live.

 Just because a battery can no longer be used in an electric driven car, it does not mean that it is no longer of use.
 On the contrary: they can continue to store valuable energy for up to ten years when installed in such second-use battery storage units.
 Each individual battery is an excellent example of efficiency and helps to conserve our planet’s natural resources.
 This impact is further increased if the battery ends up in the second-use battery storage unit at the Lippe Plant.
 Why?
 Because anything that finds its way into Europe’s largest industrial recycling centre gets us thinking – about what should happen to it after it reaches the end of its useful life.
-At the moment, therefore, we are developing processes to recycle the batteries as comprehensively as possible after they can no longer be used in the battery park so that we can recover as many materials as possible.
+Across the world, researchers are looking at ways to recover as many raw materials as possible from the batteries – the ultimate aim being, of course, to recover them all.
 This includes components such as copper, aluminium, graphite and plastics as well as – in particular – the rare metals, lithium and cobalt.

 Using batteries in the second-use battery storage unit doubles their useful life

 At peak periods, wind farms produce more energy than the grid can absorb.
 Temporary storage solutions need to be found such as the one at the Lippe Plant